 When you are thinking about how you should run a background check, the following tips will help you to hire the right candidate and keep you compliant with relevant laws.

 The background check process should be consistent throughout your business.
 You should document the workflow that provides details of the steps to be taken when requesting background checks.
-A uniform background check policy will help to protect your business against accusations of discrimination.
+If you’re wondering how to run a background check, it must be done in a uniform manner to help protect your business against accusations of discrimination.
 You must demonstrate that you have applied the same standard of background checking to all applicants, irrespective of their gender, race, religion or other protected characteristic.

 Before starting to run background checks, you should seek the advice of a labor lawyer.
-The labor lawyer you choose should be familiar with background check regulations for your state.
+The labor lawyer you choose should be familiar with how to run a background check and the regulations for your state.
 Laws around background checks and hiring practices vary according to different states.
 For example, some states have what is known as “ban the box” law, which places restrictions on when you can ask certain candidates about their criminal history.

 It is possible that information in background checks may be inaccurate.
 To be seen to be acting fairly, you should give the candidate the chance to provide an explanation for detrimental information that has been reported in the background check report.
 If the candidate claims that the information is incorrect, they should provide evidence to support this claim.

-The (FCRA) provides guidelines in relation to what is permitted in a background check relating to credit information.
+The (FCRA) provides guidelines in relation to how to run a background check relating to credit information.
 You need to familiarize yourself with the candidate’s rights as stated by the FCRA.
 These rights include:

 You carry out a reference check when you make contact with an individual, like a previous employer, to confirm details of the candidate’s employment.
 Investigative consumer reports are details generally provided by background check companies.
 If you receive information that has led to you turning down the candidate via a reference check, you are not obliged to tell the candidate.
 However, if the information was received through an investigative consumer report, you need to give the candidate a copy of the relevant report.

 It can be challenging to choose the best background check company as there are a wide variety of available options.
-A suitable background check company should have the following features:
+A suitable background check vendor should have the following features:

 Another important feature you should expect when selecting a background check company is whether it integrates with other aspects of your hiring process.
 For example, Checkr is a background check company that integrates seamlessly with Fountain.